-84 Legislative text - Article 22 - Requirements relating to transparency

-- 7.1.
-The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: - (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable: - (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure; - (ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features; - (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; - (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position;

-- 84. (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable: - (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure;

-The Prospectus is made in compliance with the Prospectus Regulation (see cover page).
+84 Legislative text - Article 22 - Requirements relating to transparency islative text - Article 22 - Requirements relating to transparency 7.1.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main feature securitisation, including, where applicable: (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure; (ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features; (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; ith point (b) that could have a material impact on the performance of the securitisation position; STS criteria 84. (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overve the securitisation, including, where applicable: w of the transaction, the cash flows and the ownership structure; Verified?
+Yes PCS Comment The Prospectus is made in compliance with the Prospectus Regulation (see cover page).
+This requirement is, therefore, satisfied.
+85 STS criteria 85. (ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features; Verified?
+Yes PCS Comment See point 84 above: this requirement is, therefore, satisfied.
+86 STS criteria 86. (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; Verified?
+Yes PCS Comment